Jack Ryan (designer): Personal life

 Ryan’s personal life mirrored the fantastical worlds he created for children.
-He lived in a sprawling, castle-like mansion at 688 Nimes Road in Bel Air, Los Angeles— the second-oldest house in the neighborhood— originally built by Academy Award-winning actor Warner Baxter.
+He lived in a sprawling, castle-like mansion at 688 Nimes Road in Bel Air, Los Angeles (the second-oldest house in the neighborhood) originally built by Academy Award-winning actor Warner Baxter.
 The estate featured turreted architecture, secret passageways, and a luxury treehouse with a chandelier where he gave intimate dinner parties for Los Angeles' A-list.

 Inside the mansion, Ryan created the "Tom Jones Room", a grand medieval dining hall decorated with throne chairs, banners, and minstrel performances during elaborate Renaissance-themed feasts.
 Guests often arrived in costume, feasted under candlelight, and, on occasion, witnessed horses ridden into the hall during celebrations.

-After particularly lively evenings, Ryan would gather guests onto his full-size vintage fire engine— kept on the property— and drive them through the streets of Bel Air.
-His flamboyant persona— part Willy Wonka, part Jay Gatsby— made him a fixture of Los Angeles high society.